-During the month of November, you may see many of those around you growing out beards and mustaches in support of "Movember.”
-But what exactly are we raising awareness for?
+During the month of November, you may see some men growing out beards and mustaches in support of "Movember."
+What exactly is it, and what does the cause raise awareness for?

-Here are three of the top health issues facing men that Movember focuses on:
+Here are the top men's health issues Movember focuses on:

 #2 Testicular Cancer